Resume for Carpenter

 3. Skills

-- Skills in the use of hand tools and power tools
+- Proficiency in using hand equipment and power tools

-- Ability to read blueprints and interpret the design plans
+- Ability to understand blueprints and designs

-- Expertise in cutting, measuring, and cutting wood materials
+- Expertise in cutting, measuring, and shaping wood materials

-- The understanding of safety procedures and rules in carpentry
+- An understanding of safety protocols and rules in carpentry

 4. Work Experience